payabli/examples/boarding/README.md

 import { z } from 'zod'

 export const formSchema = z.object({
-  // Your schema definition
+  // 1.
+Create your schema definition
 })

-// Create a type for the form data export type FormSchemaType = z.infer<typeof formSchema>
+// 2.
+Create a type for the form data export type FormSchemaType = z.infer<typeof formSchema>

-// Create a custom hook to use the form with default values export function useFormWithSchema(defaultValues: Partial<FormSchemaType> = {}) {
+// 3.
+Create a custom hook to use the form with default values export function useFormWithSchema(defaultValues: Partial<FormSchemaType> = {}) {
   return useForm<FormSchemaType>({
     resolver: zodResolver(formSchema),